asuc-octo/berkeleytime/backend/README.md

 # ts-graphql-starter

 This repo aimed to be used as a starter kit for your next GraphQL api project.
+The structure as been heavily inspired by the SOLID principle, you can read more about it here: https://dev.to/santypk4/bulletproof-node-js-project-architecture-4epf

+Recommendations and pull requests are always welcome to improve this starter kit!

+#### Technologies used

+- NodeJS and TypeScript
+- GraphQL with Apollo Server and Type GraphQL
+- MongoDB Database integrated with Mongoose/TypeGoose
+- Jest for testing
+- Docker (Not mandatory)

 ## Folder structure